Nosework Trial

 Trial Conditions

-Modeled after real-life detection work, NACSW trials are held in many different locations, with a variety of terrain, under varying weather conditions.
+Modeled after real-life detection work, NACSW events are held in many different locations, with a variety of terrain, under varying weather conditions.
 Dogs and handlers need to be able to safely negotiate a variety of surfaces, including, but not limited to, tile, linoleum, carpeting, gravel, asphalt, uneven surfaces, and slippery footing.
 Handlers should be prepared to deal with a variety of weather conditions, including heat, cold, rain and snow.
-Trials frequently require covering extensive distances to get to and from the parking area to each of the search areas and generally require that this be done across natural, uneven surfaces.
+Events frequently require covering extensive distances to get to and from the parking area to each of the search areas and generally require that this be done across natural, uneven surfaces.
 Handlers should be prepared for the physical demands and must be able to navigate the terrain with their dog accordingly.
-Participants should expect to spend most of the day outside or in their vehicles as there are rarely indoor crating options at trials.
+Handlers should expect to spend most of the day outside or in their vehicles as there are rarely indoor crating options at events.
 Please be prepared for you and your canine partner to deal with all of these varying environmental challenges.
 Handlers should familiarize themselves with potential regional risks and health concerns that may affect themselves or their dogs.
-Handlers agree that they are entering this trial at their own risk.
+Handlers agree that they are entering this event at their own risk.

 ADA Site Specific Conditions

-This trial location is a children’s camp.
-The parking lot is a grassy field.
+This event location is an equestrian center.
+The parking lot is an unpaved field.
 Port a potties will be located in the parking lot for competitor use.
-The pathways and search areas may require competitors to navigate paved, gravel, dirt or grassy pathways and rough terrain in wooded and grassy areas.
-The search areas and parking lot are spread out so there may be long walks to the search areas that may involve moderate elevation changes.
+Pathways and search areas may require you to navigate paved, gravel, dirt or grassy pathways or rough terrain.
+The search areas and parking lot are spread out so there may be long walks to the search areas that will involve elevation changes and some search areas may require you to drive to them.
 Access to search areas may require navigating several steps.
-Due to unforeseen conditions, such as weather or change in availability of areas at the location, these conditions may be modified at the last minute.

 Parking